brooksph/metagenome_assembly/README.md

 ## Assembly

-Followiing qualirty assesment reads were assemdbled using MEGAHIT v1.03
+Followiing quality assesment reads were assemdbled using MEGAHIT v1.03

+The assembly can be found in /metagenome_assembly/data/assembly/ecoli_ref-5m.megahit_assembly/